TayMcQuaya/AudioBook-Organizer/documentation/Login_System/Authentication/AUTHENTICATION_SETUP.md

 - ✅ Database with proper security policies
 - ✅ Production-ready architecture

-Your users can now register, log in, and access the AudioBook Creator app with full authentication protection!
+Your users can now register, log in, and access the AudioBook Organizer app with full authentication protection!